netdata/netdata/docs/step-by-step/step-06.md

 When you explicitly disable a plugin this way, it won't auto-collect metrics using its modules.

-## Example: Enabling the Nginx module
+## Example: Enable the Nginx module

 To help explain how the auto-dectection process works, let's use an Nginx web server as an example.